C.E. King High School: Academies

-The school is organized into five academies to allow for a more personalized attention to students by creating a smaller learning environment.
+The school is organized into six academies to allow for a more personalized attention to students by creating a smaller learning environment.
 This is based after the house system of smaller learning communities.
 In this system, each student is assigned to an academy in which they will work with an Assistant Principal-Counselor pair for all four years at the school.
 The district believes this model will make a large school feel smaller as well as help students choose a career in the fields they are interested in.